awitherow/rex/README.md

 ### environment variables

-two exchanges, `gdax` and `bittrex` are supported at the moment.
+one exchange, `bittrex`, is supported at the moment.

-Your environment will be configured for these two exchanges within the run script.
+Your environment will be configured for this exchange within the run script.
 Please have your secrets/API keys ready :)

 ## running